arifszn/gitprofile/README.md

 ### Google Analytics

 ezFolio supports both GA3 and GA4.
-If you do not want to use Google Analytics, keep the <code>id</code> empty.
+If you do not want to use Google Analytics, keep the `id` empty.
 ```js
 // config.js
 module.exports = {